Art Setup Guide

 To burn or not to burn?

 Burning art is a bit of a Kiwiburn tradition.
-If you want to chuck your art on the fire after the man burns you are free to do so, however, if you wish to burn your artwork in its place, you will need permission and approval from Health & Safety to do so.
+If you wish to burn your artwork in its place, you will need permission and approval from Health and Safety to do so.
 There are several requirements that this will involve and it will significantly increase the amount of preparation required.
 Please note that in the event of a total fire ban, artwork that may have been planned to be burned will need to be taken away by participants, so please make provisions for this possibility.
 The sooner you contact us the better, so send us an email at firstname.lastname@example.org.

 During the event

-Be sure to check your art and the area around it daily for MOOP (matter out of place) and replace batteries or glow sticks for the evening.
-Take photos of your art for your own record, you can also send them in to us for inclusion on the website album.
-Kiwiburn is a fertile meeting ground for artists and patrons of the arts.
-Although vending is strictly disallowed at the event, artists at Kiwiburn are free to encounter potential clients for their work in an environment free of agents, dealers, or any of the other professional intermediaries who normally impose themselves in the creative process.
-Kiwiburn is a radically unmediated environment and can yield unique opportunities.
+Be sure to check your Art and the area around it daily for MOOP (matter out of place) and replace batteries or glow sticks for the evening.
+Take photos of your Art for your own record, you can also send them in to us for inclusion on the website album.
+Make sure to visit your installation and see if it needs any love during the event – or to show it off!

 Leaving the Paddock

 Clean up before you leave!
-You are responsible to leave no trace in the spot where your project was and the area around it.
+You are responsible to Leave No Trace in the spot where your project was and the area around it.
 If you fail to do so, then it could affect your chances of getting a Kiwiburn Art Grant in the future.
-Also if you have be given a grant, a few dollars might be withheld.
+Also if you have received a grant for your project, then you might have some funds withheld.
+It’s also just a really uncool thing to do!